Dugout canoe: New Zealand

 The very large waka is used by Māori people, who came to New Zealand probably from East Polynesia in about 1280.
 Such vessels carried 40 to 80 warriors in calm sheltered coastal waters or rivers.
 It is believed that trans-ocean voyages were made in Polynesian catamarans and one hull, carbon-dated to about 1400, was found in New Zealand in 2011.
 In New Zealand smaller waka were made from a single log, often totara, because of its lightness, strength and resistance to rotting.
 Larger waka were made of about seven parts lashed together with flax rope.
 All waka are characterized by very low freeboard.
 In Hawaiʻi, waʻa (canoes) are traditionally manufactured from the trunk of the koa tree.
 They typically carry a crew of six: one steersman and five paddlers.

 Australasia

 The Australian Aboriginal people began using dugout canoes from around 1640 in coastal regions of northern Australia.
 They were brought by Buginese fishers of sea cucumbers, known as trepangers, from Makassar in South Sulawesi.
 In Arnhem Land, dugout canoes are used by the local Yolngu people, called lipalipa or lippa-lippa.

-Torres Strait Islander people used a double outrigger, unique to their area and probably introduced from Papuan communities and later modified.
-It was about 14 metres long, with two bamboo masts and sails made of pandanus-mat.
-They could sail as far as 80 km and carry up to 12 people.
+Torres Strait Islander people used double outriggers, unique to their area, and evidence suggests their use dates back at least 2,500 years.
+They could be up to 21 metres long and could sail across networks as far as 700 - 800 km and carry up to 12 people.

+In the mid-1950s, Australian bushman Michael 'Tarzan' Fomenko grew "obsessed with building and sailing dugout canoes" in northern Queensland, and in the late 1950s, paddled one of them 600 kilometres across the Torres Strait from Cooktown to Merauke, then part of Dutch New Guinea.